immobiliare/Glider/Documentation/Transports.md

 ## SizeRotationFileTransport

-`SizeRotationFileTransport` maintains a set of daily rotating log files, kept for a user-specified number of days.
+`SizeRotationFileTransport` is the evolution of `FileTransport`: it maintains a set of daily rotating log files, kept for a user-specified number of days.
 `SizeRotationFileTransport` instance assumes full control over the log directory specified by its `directoryPath` property.

 ```swift